Priya730/GSoC22/README.md

 ## PROJECT DETAILS[&uarr;](#contents-)
 ### [Augur](https://github.com/chaoss/augur):
 Augur is a software suite for collecting and measuring structured data about free and open-source software (FOSS) communities.
-We do this by gathering data about project repositories and normalizing that into our data model to provide useful metrics about your project’s health.
+We do this by gathering data about project repositories and normalizing that into our data model to provide useful metrics about your project’s health. [augur_view](https://github.com/augurlabs/augur_view) is the hosted version of augur with HTML frontend, written with Bootstrap and served by Flask.
 The branch I am contributing to is [augur-new](https://github.com/chaoss/augur/tree/augur-new).
 The project aims at creating login feature for users.
 This is implemented as CLI subcommands and through an API.
 Using these, user will be added to the database.

 ## OBJECTIVES [&uarr;](#details-)
 ### Primary